Healthdirect Free Australian health advice you can count on.

 How is glue ear prevented?

-While glue ear can be caused by ear infections, it’s hard to prevent colds that can lead to ear infections.
-However, good hygiene can help lower your chance of catching one.
+While glue ear can be caused by ear infections, it's hard to prevent colds that can lead to ear infections.
+Good hygiene can help lower your chance of catching a cold.

-There are some things you can do to lower your child’s risk of glue ear:
+There are some things you can do to lower your or your child's risk of glue ear:

 • If your child uses a dummy, try to get them to stop or only let them use it for short periods.